This degree-audit and advising tool helps you and your academic advisor review progress toward your degree.

 Your overall GPA is listed in the Student Information area at the top of your audit.
 This GPA includes all graded courses you have taken within the Purdue system.
 Pass/Fail courses, audited classes and coursework transferred from other institutions do not affect GPA.

 Use the Term GPA under the GPA Calc tab to get an estimate of what your overall GPA may be at the end of the semester.
-Select the letter grade you anticipate receiving next to each course and calculate your results.
+Select the letter grade you anticipate receiving from the drop down options next to each course.
+Then click the gray “Calculate” button to view your results.
 Please note that this is an estimate only and does not take into account repeated coursework.

 Help with myPNWplan